-There is no standard industry definition for “financial advisor.”
+There is no standard industry definition for financial advisor.
 It’s not a role that’s licensed or regulated, either.
 That’s because it’s actually a term invented by the financial industry as a catch-all category.

 The title of financial advisor is one that any professional who sells financial products, offers investment advice, builds financial plans, or sells insurance could use to market themselves.

-Many people call themselves financial advisors.
-But the majority actually fall into one of these categories:
+Many people call themselves financial advisors, but the majority actually fall into one of these categories:

 1. Registered Investment Advisers

-2. Investment Brokers & Broker-dealers
+2. Investment Brokers & Broker-Dealers

 3. Certified Financial Planners

-Since there are no industry regulations governing financial planners, anyone can say that they offer financial planning services.
-However, most are also licensed as investment advisers and/or brokers.
+Since there are no industry regulations governing financial planners, anyone can say that they offer financial planning services, however, most are also licensed as investment advisers and/or brokers.

 4. Other Financial Services Professionals

 While all of these individuals can call themselves financial advisors, our standards are a bit higher here at Zoe Financial.
-We believe that investment advisers who have a financial planning-centric services offer the best service model for most investors… so this article will focus on what they do and the value they offer.
+We believe that investment advisers who have a financial planning-centric practice offer the best service model for most investors… so this article will focus on what they do and the value they offer.